-"§ 122C-280.7.
+"§ 122C-280.8.
 Inpatient commitment; second examination and treatment pending hearing.

-- (a) Except as provided in subsection (d) of this section, within 24 hours of arrival at a 24-hour facility described in G.S.
+- Except as provided in subsection (d) of this section, within 24 hours of arrival (a) at a 24-hour facility described in G.S.
 122C-252, the respondent shall be examined by a physician.
 This physician shall not be the same physician who completed the certificate or examination under the provisions of G.S.
 122C-280.2 or G.S.
 122C-280.4(a).
 The examination shall include, but is not limited to, the assessment specified in G.S.
 122C-280.4(c). - (1) If the physician finds that the respondent is mentally retarded and because of a mental illness is dangerous to self, as defined by G.S.
 122C-3(11)a., or others, as defined by G.S.
 122C-3(11)b., the physician shall hold the respondent at the facility pending the district court hearing. - (2) If the physician finds that the respondent meets the criteria for outpatient commitment under G.S.
 122C-280.4(d)(1), the physician shall show these findings on the physician's examination report, release the respondent pending the district court hearing, and notify the clerk of superior court of the county where the petition was initiated of these findings.
 In addition, the examining physician shall show on the examination report the name, address, and telephone number of the proposed outpatient treatment physician or center and shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment facility and directing the respondent to appear at that address at a specified date and time.
-The examining physician, before the appointment, shall notify by telephone and shall send a copy of the notice and the examination report to the proposed outpatient treatment facility. - (3) If the physician finds that the respondent does not meet the criteria for commitment under either G.S.
+The examining physician, before the appointment, shall notify by telephone and shall send a copy of the notice and the examination report to the proposed outpatient treatment facility. - If the physician finds that the respondent does not meet the criteria for (3) commitment under either G.S.
 122C-280.4(d)(1) or G.S.
-122C-280.4(d)(2), the physician shall release the respondent and the proceedings shall be terminated. - (4) If the respondent is released under subdivision (2) or (3) of this subsection, the law enforcement officer or other person designated to provide transportation shall return the respondent to the originating county. - (5) If the physician or eligible psychologist has reason to believe that the respondent is not mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7 of this Article.
+122C-280.4(d)(2), the physician shall release the respondent and the proceedings shall be terminated. - If the respondent is released under subdivision (2) or (3) of this (4) subsection, the law enforcement officer or other person designated to provide transportation shall return the respondent to the respondent's residence in the originating county or, if requested by the respondent, to another location in the originating county. - If the physician or eligible psychologist has reason to believe that the (5) respondent is not mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7 of this Article.